 - Produce minimal smoke

 - In cold and wet conditions, freely available fuel will not be efficient.
-We recommend keeping fire-starter on hand in case of this scenario
+We recommend keeping a fire starter bucket on hand in case of this scenario

 - Must be used outdoors – cooking smells could attract unwanted attention